Singapore Next 50 Indices - Explore opportunities beyond blue chips

 What happened?

-As of 19 September 2025, Singapore’s benchmark Straits Times Index (STI) has gone up by close to 18% over the past year.
+As of 12 January 2026, Singapore’s benchmark Straits Times Index (STI) has gone up by around 24% over the past one year.

 This follows the announcement of the S$5 billion Equity Market Development Programme (EQDP), where MAS will invest with selected fund managers with a strong focus on Singapore stocks, investing in a range of companies and not just index component stocks.